Albert A. Michelson

-Albert Abraham Michelson (December 19, 1852 – May 9, 1931) was an American experimental physicist known for his work on measuring the speed of light and especially for the Michelson–Morley experiment.
+Albert Abraham Michelson (/ˈmaɪkəlsən/; December 19, 1852 – May 9, 1931) was an American experimental physicist known for his work on measuring the speed of light and especially for the Michelson–Morley experiment.
 In 1907, he received the Nobel Prize in Physics, becoming the first American to win the Nobel Prize in a science.
 He was the founder and the first head of the physics departments of the Case School of Applied Science and the University of Chicago.

 Biography

 Early life

-Albert Abraham Michelson was born on December 19, 1852, in Strelno (now Strzelno, Poland), then located in the Kingdom of Prussia, into a Polish-Jewish family.
+Albert Abraham Michelson was born on December 19, 1852, in Strelno (now Strzelno, Poland), Prussia, into a Polish-Jewish family.
 He moved to the United States with his parents in 1855, at the age of 2.
 He grew up in the mining towns of Murphy's Camp, California, and Virginia City, Nevada, where his father was a merchant.
 His family was non-religious, and Michelson himself was a lifelong agnostic.
 He spent his high school years in San Francisco in the home of his aunt, Henriette Levy (née Michelson), who was the mother of author Harriet Lane Levy.

 His sister was the novelist Miriam Michelson.